 For God’s sake, let it alone!
 Look at me — I have been composing for many years, yet no-one in England took any notice of me till a German said my music was good.

 The cipher-savvy composer Edward Elgar penned an Italian paraphrase from Torquato Tasso’s Jerusalem Delivered at the conclusion of the original Finale to the Enigma Variations.
 He wrote the following six words, “Bramo assai, poco spero, nulla chieggio.”
-After the Tasso fragment he added sic 1595 in parentheses and the name Tasso enclosed by brackets.
-On the reverse of the same page he included the nine-word translation, “I essay much, I hope little, I ask nothing.”
-No conventional scholar has ever adequately explained why Elgar would append an Italian fragment by a renowned Renaissance poet at the end the Master Score of the Enigma Variations.
+After the Tasso fragment, he added “sic 1595” in parentheses and the name Tasso enclosed by brackets.
+On the reverse of the same page, he included the nine-word translation, “I essay much, I hope little, I ask nothing.”
+No conventional scholar has ever adequately explained why Elgar would append an Italian fragment by a renowned Renaissance poet at the end of the Autograph Score to the Enigma Variations.
 Could Elgar’s use of literature in this instance hinge on something more daedal and nuanced?